 - Feelings of Worthlessness

-People suffering from depression often experience a persistent feeling of worthlessness and low self-esteem.
+People dealing with depression often experience a persistent feeling of worthlessness and low self-esteem.
 This can be a more general feeling or can be related to a specific area such as work, school, or personal relationships.
-While most people go through periods of self-doubt and uncertainty, the symptoms experienced by those suffering from depression are more intense and tend to persist regardless of external factors.
+While most people go through periods of self-doubt and uncertainty, the symptoms experienced by those dealing with depression are more intense and tend to persist regardless of external factors.

 - Excessive Guilt

 Similar to feelings of worthlessness, excessive guilt is another common symptom of depression.
 People can feel guilty for things they have or haven't done, often dwelling on past actions to an unhealthy extent.
 People can also feel guilty about their mental illness itself and the way it affects their personal and professional lives.
 These feelings of guilt are compounded by the other common symptoms of depression, such as withdrawal from personal relationships and failure to fulfill obligations at work and school.
 Guilt over symptoms of depression can be a vicious cycle, so it's important to seek help before you're caught in the spiral.

 If you find yourself withdrawing from relationships with friends and family, you could be going through depression.
 People with depression often remove themselves from otherwise happy, healthy relationships, and struggle form new connections with others.
 They can often feel like a burden to those who care about them, or may simply be too exhausted and overwhelmed to deal with more social interaction.
 Lack of close relationships can also be a factor that leads to depression, so that social withdrawal can often further exacerbate existing mental illness.